 Professional home caregivers partner with families to create an effective care plan that can evolve as the client’s needs change.
 The plan should support the health and well-being of family caregivers, allowing for respite that lets them take a break for their own needs.
 Home care also allows family members to continue their paid employment rather than quitting their job to care for their loved one.
 Studies show that many caregivers, especially women, leave the workforce at this time, which can have a negative effect on their own long-term financial situation.

 It’s important to find an agency that provides special training on dementia care for their caregivers.
-An untrained caregiver can misinterpret the common behaviour changes of dementia, reacting in a way that increases, rather than addresses, such behaviours as aggression, confusion, wandering or sleep disturbances.
+An untrained caregiver can misinterpret the common behavior changes of dementia, reacting in a way that increases, rather than addresses, such behaviors as aggression, confusion, wandering or sleep disturbances.
 Experts know now that the way a caregiver interacts with a person with dementia makes all the difference in maintaining their well-being.

 Planning is important.
 Learn about the resources that are available in your loved one’s community.

 Today there are more long-term care facilities that specialize in caring for people with dementia.
 But research shows that most people with Alzheimer’s disease do best if they can stay in their own home as long as possible, in familiar surroundings.
 Often, a move to a facility results in rapid decline.
 If your family wants to help a loved one stay in their own home, or in the home of a family member, here are some questions to answer:

 Basic senior safety and security factors become all the more important when a senior is living with cognitive impairment.
 Do the stairs have sturdy handrails?
 Are carpets secured so your loved one won’t trip on them?
 Are hazards removed that could cause a fall?
 Are guns securely locked up?
 If it’s no longer safe for your loved one to drive, are car keys kept out of sight?
 Is the hot water set at a temperature that would not cause burns?

 How will the home need to change?